meet João— with no filters

 Not everything needs to start as romance

+I'm open to chemistry.
 I'm open to friendship.
-I'm open to chemistry.
-I'm open to the kind of conversation that does not need to know what it is in the first five minutes.
+I'm open to the kind of conversation that does not need to define itself in the first five minutes.

 One of the things I genuinely enjoy is getting to know people from other countries, cultures, ways of thinking, stories, references and ways of seeing life.